Table of Contents

 If prompted by the UAC, enter the administrative credentials.

 There are now two Powershell windows, one elevated to an administrator and one not elevated to an administrator.

-I hope you have found one of the ways of opening Powershell as an administrator useful.
+I hope you have found one way of opening Powershell as an administrator user.
 How do you elevate to an administrator?
 Please leave a comment below! 🙂

 - Microsoft Docs – Powershell Documentation